 Fireworks as defined by Boise City Code are prohibited.

-- Photographers and their subjects must remain on manicured turf and paved or brick surfaces
+- Photographers and their subjects must remain on manicured turf and paved or brick surfaces at all times

 Do not remove picnic tables from pavilions, shelters and designated picnic sites.
 For an additional fee, extra tables are available with a reservation at Kristin Armstrong Municipal Park, Julia Davis Park and Ann Morrison Park.